This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 To assist passengers and answers their queries, DXB has launched a 24-hour contact centre that combines live and tech-enabled services that enables travellers to access the airport support services through phone, email, live online chat and social media.
 The service is also set to launch in WhatsApp Business soon.

-The contact centre team is available 24 hours a day, 7 days/week to answer your queries.
-Alternatively, the live chat team is available all day to deal with any question you may have.
-The bilingual 24 hour contact service can be accessed
+The contact center team is available 24 hours a day, 7 days/week to answer your queries.
+Alternatively, the live chat team is available all day to deal with any questions you may have.
+The bilingual 24-hour contact service can be accessed

 - Via email: [email protected]

 - Via social media: @DXB and @DubaiAirports on Facebook, Instagram and Twitter channels